This is a list of projects that never saw the light of the day for several reasons

 Hickok & Cody

 Let’s go back in time to 1993.
 Harrison Ford receives a screenplay, reads it and loves it.
-The soon-to-be movie is a western about James Butler Hickok (‘Wild Bill’) and William Frederick Cody (‘Buffalo Bill’) real people and very notable characters in the 1870 era (I have no further details about the plot, though.)
-However, a producer takes over the project with a new concept: to change almost everything in it.
-The result is a corny, less serious movie that would have gone unnoticed.
+The soon-to-be movie is a western about James Butler Hickok (‘Wild Bill’) and William Frederick Cody (‘Buffalo Bill’) real people and very notable characters in the 1870 era.
+Although there isn’t information about the original plot, a producer took over the project with a new concept: to change almost everything in it.
+The result was a corny, less serious movie that would have gone unnoticed.
 Of course, Harrison Ford didn’t like those changes and walked-out of the project.
-Good work, producer!
+Good job, producer!